 PL-259 is one of the oldest RF connectors used for low-frequency applications such as amateur radio and marine communication systems.
 It has a strong structure, easy to assemble with coaxial cable, and is still popular among radio enthusiasts.

 Operating frequency: Below 200 MHz

 Applications: Mainly in amateur radio applications, shortwave radio, timing signal systems, and low-power HF communication systems.

 SO-239 is yet another low-frequency RF connector typically used in applications below the 100 MHz range.

 Applications: amateur radio and shortwave radio applications.

-RF connectors are available in many size shape and frequency range to fit wide variety of applications.
+RF connectors are available in any size, shape, and frequency range to fit various applications.
 It has to be selected according to the specification required for particular applications.
-RF connector adaptors are used to connect between two different standards.
+RF connector adaptors are used to connect two different standards.